While our mission sums up why Tandem exists and its goals, our values sum up how we achieve that mission.

 Organizations often lose sight of the big picture, do a poor job explaining how small tasks build towards larger things or have unclear and fluid priorities.
 This can result in a lot of time being spent on things that do little to advance the key objectives of a project, product or the company itself.

 Therefore, the more time we can spend on the right things the more we can achieve.

 We do this by always striving to do the right amount of the right thing at the right time and for the right reasons.
-Doing so greatly reduces collective stress, improve relationships and encourages work-life balance.
+Doing so greatly reduces collective stress, improves relationships and encourages work-life balance.

 We also invest way more time on things that are unlikely to change long term instead of flavors of the week.
 This is to say we focus on building robust systems and resilient institutions that can stand the test of time instead of the brittle or fickle.

 We think most co-workers, clients and customers want to be treated like adults and not like children.
 To that end we always strive to find the sweet spot between sensitivity, differing personal experiences and mental toughness.
 We do this by putting ourselves in other peoples shoes and then leveling with them as best as we can.